CS 380C: Advanced Compiler Techniques

 Course Materials

-We will be using source materials (rather than a synthesizing book) in this class.
-As appropriate, I tried to select the first, best, or easiest to understand research publication on a topic.
+We will be using source materials (rather than a synthesizing book).
+As appropriate, I have selected the first, best, or easiest to understand research publication on a topic.
 If you would like a supplementary book for lengthier explanations and examples, I recommend any of the following:

 • Keith D Cooper and Linda Torczon, Engineering a Compiler, Morgan Kaufmann.